JupyterPhysSciLab/JupyterPiDAQ/README.md

 properties of some sensors, so can collect data directly in the units appropriate for the sensor, in addition to the raw voltage signal returned by the sensor.
 Not all sensors are compatible with all boards.
-We attempt to keep this list of known sensors up-to-date, but the code may provide additional sensors not listed here:
+The developer(s) attempt to keep this list of known sensors up-to-date, but the code may provide additional sensors not listed here:
 * __ADS1115 compatible__ (board can provide 3.3 V of power/reference to
  sensors):
   * voltage reading (V, mV) from any sensor that puts out a voltage in the